Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 	#	polls/migrations/0001_initial.py

-Note the changes to the two tracked files: settings.py, and the polls/models.py.
+Note the changes to the two tracked files: `settings.py`, and the `polls/models.py`.

-And there is a new file: polls/migrations/0001_initial.py.
+And there is a new file: `polls/migrations/0001_initial.py`.
-Django added a migrations file, with specific instructions of how to change the database, so it matches the models.
+Django added a migrations file, with specific instructions of how to change the database to matche the models.

 It's time to tell django to apply these changes to the database.
-Django knows how to translate the migrations to SQL, and change the real database behind the app:
+Django handles the SQL schema updates to the database:

 	you@dev-machine: cd ..
 	you@dev-machine: ./manage.py migrate